britchin/project_one/README.md

 - Is there a correlation between game price and rating?
 - Is there a correlation between installs and game price?
-- Compare reviews within each category - are there any categories with higher reviews than others?
+- Compare reviews within each subcategory - are there any subcategories with higher reviews than others?
 - Is there a correlation between the price of the app and the last update?
+- Is there a specific content rating where apps have more installs?
 - Grouping by content rating - what are the differences in number of installs per rating group?
 Join Google Play Store and Apple App Store data - compare ratings, reviews, and price.
 Are apps more likely to be “successful” on a Google platform vs the Apple platform?
 Or vice versa?